Graviteam/Gravitonium-GUI-Wallet/README.md

 2. Building from source code

-   As a start you need to clone the hush-swing-wallet-ui Git repository:
+   As a start you need to clone the Gravitonium-GUI-Wallet Git repository:
    ```
-   user@ubuntu:~/build-dir$ git clone https://github.com/vaklinov/hush-swing-wallet-ui.git
+   user@ubuntu:~/build-dir$ git clone https://github.com/Graviteam/Gravitonium-GUI-Wallet.git
    ```
    Change the current directory:
    ```
-   user@ubuntu:~/build-dir$ cd hush-swing-wallet-ui/
+   user@ubuntu:~/build-dir$ cd Gravitonium-GUI-Wallet/
    ```
    Issue the build command:
    ```
-   user@ubuntu:~/build-dir/hush-swing-wallet-ui$ ant -buildfile ./src/build/build.xml
+   user@ubuntu:~/build-dir/Gravitonium-GUI-Wallet$ ant -buildfile ./src/build/build.xml
    ```
-   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/HUSHSwingWalletUI.jar`.
+   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/GravitoniumSwingWalletUI.jar`.
    You need to make this file executable:
    ```
-   user@ubuntu:~/build-dir/hush-swing-wallet-ui$ chmod u+x ./build/jars/HUSHSwingWalletUI.jar
+   user@ubuntu:~/build-dir/Gravitonium-GUI-Wallet$ chmod u+x ./build/jars/GravitoniumSwingWalletUI.jar
    ```
-   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/HUSHSwingWalletUI.jar`
+   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/GravitoniumSwingWalletUI.jar`

-3. Installing the built HUSH GUI wallet
+3. Installing the built Gravitonium GUI Wallet

   3.1.
-If you have built HUSH from source code:
+If you have built Gravitonium from source code:

-   Assuming you have already built it from source code in directory `/home/user/hush/src` (for example - this is the typical build dir. for HUSH v1.0.8) which contains the command line tools `hush-cli` and `hushd` you need to take the created file `./build/jars/HUSHSwingWalletUI.jar` and copy it to directory `/home/user/hush/src` (the same dir. that contains `hush-cli` and `hushd`).
+   Assuming you have already built it from source code in directory `/home/user/Gravitonium/src` (for example - this is the typical build dir. for Gravitonium) which contains the command line tools `gravitonium-cli` and `gravitoniumd` you need to take the created file `./build/jars/GravitoniumSwingWalletUI.jar` and copy it to directory `/home/user/Gravitonium/src` (the same dir. that contains `gravitonium-cli` and `gravitoniumd`).
 Example copy command:
    ```
-   user@ubuntu:~/build-dir/hush-swing-wallet-ui$ cp ./build/jars/HUSHSwingWalletUI.jar /home/user/hush/src
+   user@ubuntu:~/build-dir/Gravitonium$ cp ./build/jars/GravitoniumSwingWalletUI.jar /home/user/Gravitonium/src
    ```

-4. Running the installed HUSH GUI wallet
+4. Running the installed Gravitonium GUI Wallet

-   Before running the GUI you need to start hushd (e.g. `hushd --daemon`).
+   Before running the GUI you need to start gravitoniumd (e.g. `gravitoniumd --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed HUSH and the GUI Wallet `HUSHSwingWalletUI.jar` in directory `/home/user/hush/src` one way to run it from command line is:
+   Assuming you have already installed Gravitonium and the GUI Wallet `GravitoniumSwingWalletUI.jar` in directory `/home/user/Gravitonium/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/hush-swing-wallet-ui$ java -jar /home/user/hush/src/HUSHSwingWalletUI.jar
+   user@ubuntu:~/build-dir/Gravitonium-GUI-Wallet$ java -jar /home/user/Gravitonium/src/GravitoniumSwingWalletUI.jar
    ```
-   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `HUSHSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
+   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `GravitoniumSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the HUSH GUI wallet.
+   This will start the Gravitonium GUI Wallet.

-   **Important:** the HUSH configuration file `~/.hush/hush.conf` needs to be correctly set up for the GUI
+   **Important:** the Gravitonium configuration file `~/.gravitonium/gravitonium.conf` needs to be correctly set up for the GUI
     wallet to work.
 Specifically the RPC user and password need to be set in it like:
     ```
     rpcuser=username